knr-auv/simulation/README.md

 ### Video stream

 Client send request packet and server responds with JPG encoded video frame.
+Size of the image is in range of `15...650KB`.

 | Byte | Abbreviation | Description |
 | ---- | ------------ | ----------- |